eflautt/ga-data-science/lessons/lesson-13/readme.md

 ### What is Natural Language Procesing (NLP)

 Natural language processing is the task of extracting meaning and information from text documents.
-There are many pieces of information we want to extract.
-These might include simple classification tasks, such as deciding what category a piece of text falls into or what tone it has as well as more complex tasks like translating or summarizing text.
+There are many types of information we might want to extract; these include simple classification tasks, such as deciding what category a piece of text falls into or what tone it has, as well as more complex tasks like translating or summarizing text.

-Most AI or assistant systems are typically powered by fairly advanced NLP engine.
-A system like Siri uses voice-to-transcription to record the command and then various NLP algorithms to identify the question asked and possible answers.
+Most AI assistant systems are typically powered by fairly advanced NLP engines.
+A system like Siri uses voice-to-transcription to record a command and then various NLP algorithms to identify the question asked and possible answers.

-For any of the tasks, from classification to translation, a fair amount pre-processing is required to make the text digestible for our algorithms.
+For any of these tasks, from classification to translation, a fair amount pre-processing is required to make the text digestible for our algorithms.
 Typically we need to add some structure to the text (unstructured data) before we can make decisions based on it.

 ### Tokenization

-Tokenization is the task of separating a sentence into it's constiuient parts, or **tokens**.
+Tokenization is the task of separating a sentence into it's constituent parts, or **tokens**.
 How do we know what the "words" are in a particular sentence?
 While this may seem easy (for example, we can separate words using spaces or pauses) it becomes more complex when we consider unusual punctuation (common in social media) or different language conventions.

 For example, can you spot any potential difficulties with this sentence?
 _The L.A.
 Lakers won the NBA championship in 2010, defeating the Boston Celtics._